Henri-Gustave Joly de Lotbinière

-Sir Henri-Gustave Joly de Lotbinière, PC, KCMG (December 5, 1829 – November 16, 1908) lawyer, businessman and politician served as the fourth premier of Quebec, a federal Cabinet minister, and the seventh Lieutenant Governor of British Columbia.
+Sir Henri-Gustave Joly de Lotbinière, PC, KCMG (December 5, 1829 – November 16, 1908), lawyer, businessman and politician, served as the fourth premier of Quebec, a federal Cabinet minister, and the seventh Lieutenant Governor of British Columbia.

 Biography

 Early years

 Sir Henri-Gustave Joly de Lotbinière, PC was born as Henry-Gustave Joly in Épernay, France.
-His father's family was one of the traditional Huguenot families from Switzerland and his mother's family was Roman Catholic.
+His father's family was one of the traditional Huguenot families from Switzerland, while his mother's family was a well-established seigneurial family in New France and then Lower Canada, and Roman Catholic.
 Initially a Huguenot himself, Henri-Gustave converted to Anglicanism before he married in 1856.

 His father, Gaspard-Pierre-Gustave Joly de Lotbinière, was a pioneer of early photography (the first man to photograph the Acropolis, in 1839) who made a series of daguerreotypes while on a Grand Tour through Greece, Egypt and the Holy Land.

 Henri-Gustave's mother was Julie-Christine, the youngest daughter of Michel-Eustache-Gaspard-Alain Chartier de Lotbinière, who inherited the seigneury of Lotbinière, in 1828.
 His parents' marriage was not a happy one, which is perhaps not surprising as his father had first proposed to Julie-Christine's eldest sister, Louise-Josephe, the Seigneuresse de Vaudreuil, who instead chose to marry Robert Unwin Harwood.

 Henri-Gustave Joly studied in Paris from 1836 to 1849, obtaining his bachelier ès lettres from the Sorbonne.
 He returned to Canada in 1850 and was called to the bar in 1855.
 Joly inherited the lands and title of seigneur of Lotbinière in 1860.
+He added "de Lotbinière" (part of his mother's maiden name) to his name in 1888.